 Illustrated History of 1876 Synagogue

-Note: Use the links in the following text to discover images and more details about the historic 1876 Adas Israel Synagogue.
+Use the links in the following text to discover images and more details about the historic 1876 synagogue.
 Once a panel is open, you can use your keyboard arrow keys to cycle through them all.

 The historic 1876 Adas Israel synagogue is the oldest synagogue structure in Washington, but Adas Israel is not the oldest congregation.
 Formed in 1852, Washington Hebrew Congregation was the city’s first Jewish congregation.
 The congregants followed a trend among Jewish immigrants at the time—reforming their religious practices as they assimilated into American life.
 They allowed men and women to sit together, began to pray in English, and, eventually, purchased an organ for use during Sabbath services.
 In 1869, 38 members of the 17-year-old Washington Hebrew Congregation resigned in order to return to more traditional, orthodox Jewish rituals.
 Worshipping first in rented accommodations, the new Adas Israel Congregation soon began to raise funds for a building of its own.

 By 1873, they had raised enough money to purchase a lot on the southeastern corner of Sixth and G Streets, NW, for $2,300, and, within three years, signed a contract with Joseph Williams to build a synagogue on the site.
 The simple, unpretentious structure was finished in just three months at a cost of $4,800.
 President Ulysses S. Grant attended the dedication on June 9, 1876.